Gestation crate: North America

 In 2014 Canada instituted a nationwide ban on new gestation crates.
 This ban however has been delayed another 5 years until 2029 and will not include existing installations.

 In the United States, they have been banned in Florida since 2002, Arizona since 2006, and California since late 2008.
 A Rhode Island law banning the crates, passed in June 2012, took effect in June 2013.
 They are also being phased out in Colorado, Maine, Michigan, Ohio and Oregon.
-Furthermore, 2018 California Proposition 12 prohibits pork from gestation crates from being sold in California, even if they were produced elsewhere, though implementation is stayed pending litigation.
+In California, Proposition 12 prohibits pork from gestation crates from being sold, even if they were produced elsewhere.

 As of 2013 New Jersey had a pig population of about 9,000 none of which, according to the Humane Society, are kept in gestation crates.
 In survey conducted in 2013, 90% of New Jersey voters were in favor of banning the crates.
-In June 2013, Governor Chris Christie vetoed S1921, a bill to ban pig gestation crates. which had passed in the General Assembly with a vote of 60-5 and the Senate 29-4.
+In June 2013, Governor Chris Christie vetoed S1921, a bill to ban pig gestation crates. which had passed in the General Assembly with a vote of 60-5 and the Senate 29–4.
 An attempt to override the veto did not come to a vote.
 In October 2014 the New Jersey Legislature adopted S998 with a vote in the Senate of 32-1 and in the Assembly 53-13 (with 9 abstentions) On 27 November 2014 Christie vetoed the bill.
 A new bill was introduced in 2020.